xaaha/hulak/docs/store.md

 # age1bob...   ← printed to stdout, pipe-friendly
 ```

-Unlike `hulak init`, `gen-identity` only creates the global identity file — no `.hulak/` files in the current directory, so cloning the repo later works without conflicts.
+Unlike `hulak init`, `secrets identity generate` only creates the global identity file — no `.hulak/` files in the current directory, so cloning the repo later works without conflicts.

 The new member sends their **public key** (`age1bob...`) to an existing team member via Slack, email, or a PR. **Public keys are not secret.** Never share the private key from `~/.config/hulak/identity.txt`.